C4813/EVE-Trade-Tools-Price-Helper/README.md

 Set a daily start time (uses the WordPress site timezone) and a repeat frequency in hours.
 Use the **Pause / Resume** button to suspend scheduled runs without clearing your settings — in-progress jobs always complete normally.

-**Scheduled runs require an external cron service.** The plugin no longer uses WP-Cron.
+**Scheduled runs require an external cron service.** The plugin does not use WP-Cron.
 Configure your cron service to send a request to the runner URL every minute:

 ```
 https://your-site.com/?ett_ph_run=TOKEN